bgyroscope/GrootSpeaks/README.md

-# chatbot
+# GrootSpeaks
-Initial development of a chatbot
+Initial development of a chatbot.
+Having fun with learning more about LLMs.

-GrootSpeaks - develop a bot that learns a wide range of words starting with just 'I am Groot.' like the Guardian of the Galaxy character.
+GrootSpeaks - named with the ultimate goal of developing a bot that learns a wide range of words starting with just 'I am Groot.' like the Guardian of the Galaxy character.

-Corpus:
-* Corpus is stored as a list of raw strings (for now)
-* eventually I would like to have a way of looking up docs as json format
+Agent:
+* Agent is the object that calls other object's actions.
+* Librarian is the object that manages data needs.

+Model:
+* This module holds the various types of models used to generate text

+Preprocess:
+* Corpus stores working text to be added to the model and calls the processors
+* tokenstem - tokenizes courpus text